63rd Regional Support Command: ROAD Division Organization

-The division and subordinate elements were inactivated on 31 December 1965.

-Army Reserve

-The 63rd Infantry Division was reactivated in February 1952 as a unit reflagged from the 13th Armored Division, and assigned to the Army Reserve, with headquarters in Los Angeles, California.
-The division was again inactivated in December 1965, and the colors were transferred to the 63rd Reinforcement Training Unit.
+The division and subordinate elements were again inactivated on 31 December 1965, and the colors were transferred to the 63rd Reinforcement Training Unit.

+Army Reserve Command

 On 1 January 1968, the 63rd Army Reserve Command (ARCOM) was activated and, as an exception to policy, allowed to wear the shoulder sleeve insignia and distinctive unit insignia of the 63rd Infantry Division.
 The 63rd ARCOM did not, however, perpetuate the lineage and honors of the 63rd Infantry Division, as Department of the Army policy does not authorize TDA units, such as ARCOMs, to inherit the lineage and honors of TO&E units, such as divisions.

 Based at Los Alamitos Armed Forces Reserve Center, the command encompassed Army Reserve units in Southern California, Arizona, and Nevada.
 From 1990 through 1991, over 2,500 Army Reserve soldiers from the 63rd ARCOM served on active duty in support of Operation Desert Shield and Operation Desert Storm.
 Twenty-two of the command's units were mobilized, with fourteen of them deploying to the Persian Gulf.

-In April 1995, the 63rd ARCOM was redesignated as the 63rd Regional Support Command (later revised to Regional Readiness Command), and its geographic boundaries were realigned to coincide with those of Federal Emergency Management Agency Region IX.
+In April 1995, the 63rd ARCOM was redesignated as the 63rd Regional Support Command (RSC) (later revised to Regional Readiness Command (RRC)), and its geographic boundaries were realigned to coincide with those of Federal Emergency Management Agency Region IX.
 The 63rd maintained command and control of 14,000 soldiers and 140 units in the states of California, Arizona and Nevada, and assumed additional responsibility to support the major functional reserve commands within its area.
 The 63rd RRC supported both foreign and domestic active Army missions, including participation in NATO operations in Bosnia and Kosovo.
 Since 2001, thousands of soldiers from the 63rd RRC have served in Afghanistan and Iraq.

-In September 2008, the 63rd and 90th Regional Readiness Commands combined into the 63rd which was redesignated the 63rd Regional Support Command again, with its new headquarters at Moffett Field, California.
+In September 2008, the 63rd and 90th RRCs combined into the 63rd which was redesignated the 63rd RSC again, with its new headquarters at Moffett Field, California.
 As a key component of the Army Reserve's transition to an operational force, the newly formed 63rd RSC has foregone command and control of units in favor of a greatly expanded area of responsibility.
 The 63rd RSC provides base support and administrative support to over 40,000 Army Reserve soldiers in the southwest United States.